Convent of São Francisco (Angra do Heroísmo): History

 In 1862, in the eastern wing, the Diocensal Seminary was inaugurated.

 Two years later, the first meteorological station was installed in the northwest wing, in the direction of the monument Alto da Memória.

 In 1900, the installations of the Lyceum were transferred to the Bettencourt Palace, the old Episcopal Palace, but returned in 1913, following the events of the 5 October 1910 revolution.

 During the Estado Novo regime, the lyceum began to be known as the Liceu Nacional de Angra do Heroísmo, but ultimately transferred to new spaces during the 1968-1969 school year.

 The convent and church were classified as a Property of Public Interest (Decree 47/508), on 24 January 1967, but later included as part of the group designation for the Historic Centre of Angra do Heroísmo, under resolution 41/80 (11 June 1980).

 The dependencies of the Convent are today occupied by the Museum of Angra do Heroísmo, which conserves many of the objects and reliquary that once belonged to the church and its spaces.

 It is considered a pantheon; it is the resting place for notable figures, such as João Vaz Corte-Real and Paulo da Gama (brother of explorer Vasco da Gama), whose tombstone is located in the primitive Chapel of Nossa Senhora da Guia (today nonexistent).

 In January 2012, the organ (built in 1788 by António Xavier Machado e Cerveira), labelled number 22, and oldest constructed in the archipelago was sent for restoration.
 Considered in a grave state of degradation, it was damaged during the 1980 earthquake and was disassembled for its protection.
 The restoration was placed under the care of Dinarte Machado, and supported by resources from the Direção Regional da Cultura (Regional Directorate for Culture), and was the last of the Angra's historic organs to be completely refurbished.

 Architecture

 The interior of the large church is divided into three naves, in the typical cruciform pattern, with the altar (also relatively large) at its apex.

-The entrance-way is dominated by a high-choir associated with the convent.
+The entranceway is dominated by a high choir associated with the convent.